Git Worktree

 Section titled “Manual Usage”You can also invoke the skill directly from bash:

-# List all worktreesbash scripts/worktree-manager.sh list
+# List all worktreesbash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh list

-# Clean up completed worktreesbash scripts/worktree-manager.sh cleanupCommands
+# Clean up completed worktreesbash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh cleanupCommands

 Section titled “Commands”create <branch-name> [from-branch]